spicetify/docs/docs/development/custom-apps.md

 });
 ```

-In order to render a different page it is loaded, you can check the `pathname` of the current page.
-In the main render method in your `index.js`, you can check the `pathname`, and render a different page component for different paths.
-The main path for your custom app will be the name of the folder (what goes in your [`config-xpui.ini`](customization#configs)).
+In order to render a different page, you can check the `pathname` of the current page within `index.js`'s main render method, and render a different page component for different paths.
+The main path for your custom app will be the name of the folder (which is the same that needs to be used in the [`config-xpui.ini`](customization#configs) configuration file).
 In this example, if our `pathname` is "/spicetify-marketplace/readme", we load the `ReadmePage` component, otherwise we load our main page component, `Grid`.

 ```js